matrix-org/matrix-spec-proposals/proposals/3860-media-download-redirect.md

 ## Security Considerations

-A media repo could redirect requests to a bad actor, although this would make the primary media repo itself a bad actor, this does present any increased security issues.
+A media repo could redirect requests to a bad actor, although this would make the primary media repo itself a bad actor, thus this does not present any increased security issues.

 ## Unstable Prefix